 This section describes the implementations of three of the algorithms presented previously.
 Our aim here is to demonstrate that these algorithms are not only theoretically efficient but that they lead to simple fast codes in practice.
-We will describe the implementation of our connected components, maximal weighted clique, and breadth first search algorithms for interval graphs.
 They were implemented on a Fast Ethernet-PCC platform which consists of a set of 12 Pentium Pro 200 Mhz processors each with 64M of RAM that are linked by a 100Mb/s Fast Ethernet network.
-The processors run the Linux Operating System and the programs are written in C utilizing the PVM communication library [12] for all interprocessor communications.
+The processors run the Linux Operating System and the programs are written in C utilizing the PVM communication library [11] for all interprocessor communications.